lakshmi-intechcode/jng_instr_folder/phase3/README.md

 * Each project will be done in two week sprints
 * Any time you are not working on your project you should be wireframing a portfolio page
 * Two weeks before graduation you will have your first project graded but all the teachers
+* A TA or an Instructor will meet with you 1-3 times per week for updates on progress

 ---